Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 We are also running this risk.
 How often do we criticize everything: whether the Church says so, or because she has said that, or even when she says just the contrary...; and we could just as well find all sort of faults when referring to God or to others.
 In actual fact, however, and perhaps unconsciously, we want to justify our laziness and lack of ambition for a true conversion, to excuse our own convenience and lack of flexibility.
 St. Bernard says: “What is more logic than acknowledging our own wounds and scars, especially when one shields them so they are not seen?
 From this we may infer that, ultimately, even if somebody else discovers them, we might stubbornly defend that they are not wounds, and leave our heart abandoned to deceiving words.”

-We must let the Word of God to reach our heart and convert us, transforming us with its strength.
+We must let the Word of God reach our heart and convert us, transforming us with its strength.
 But first, we must request the gift of humility.
-Only the humble souls are able to receive the grace of God and, therefore, let Him come close to us, since as “publicans” and “sinners” that we are we need him to heal us. ¡Woe to those who claim that they do not need a doctor!
+Only the humble souls are able to receive the grace of God and, therefore, let Him come close to us, since as “publicans” and “sinners” that we are we need Him to heal us. ¡Woe to those who claim that they do not need a doctor!
 The worst for any diseased is to believe he is healthy, because then the sickness will progress and he will never recover his health.
 We are all sick to death, and only Christ can save us, whether we realize it or not.
-Let us thank our Savior, and let us welcome him as such!
+Let us thank our Savior, and let us welcome Him as such!

 Thoughts on Today's Gospel